The Staff At Oaks And Pines

-She shares a house in the grounds of O&P with her husband and Mr Dupuy, the Chief Caretaker and Head Gardener.
+She shares a house in the grounds with her husband and Mr Dupuy, the Chief Caretaker and Head Gardener.
 It is to be noted that her husband is Mr Dupuy’s first assistant.

 Mr Rollo Tusque calls himself a citizen of the world.
 He was born in Italy, and he has travelled the world over and back.
 He was originally trained as a veterinarian, but he didn’t graduate.
-He has always been working with all sorts of animals when he wasn’t involved in his second passion of French boxing, and French kickboxing competitions.
+He has always been working with all sorts of animals when he wasn’t involved in his second passion of French boxing.

 His last job was with a travelling circus and he had a daredevil number with a few lions.
 This poorly managed circus abused its animals and after the escape of the baby elephant later named Ellie he was fired.